Akshay-ch-dj/Usedbrains-E-market-project/ref_notes.md

     * OOh, its because of the disabled(I found it and removed first, but not done a whole round refresh)
     * Another Error, now it cant fetch the page redirected `return redirect(f'/listing/{listing_id}')`, ie. to `http://127.0.0.1:8000/listing/3`.
 It is the url of the 'listing-3' but throwing a 404 error.
     * oh, its just a mis serach ie the url must be `/listings/{listing_id}` not `/listing/{listing_id}`.
 Its solved.
-* Just make it so that you cannot spam the enquiry, ie one user can make only one active inquiry on an item
+* Just make it so that you cannot spam the enquiry, ie one user can make only one active inquiry on an item, done by filtering and checking whether an early contact exists in db.
+* But this method works only for registered users, for unregistered users to prevent them from making multiple inquiries, need ip tracking and stuffs(or it can be done simply with cross checking the phone number and email)
+* Do that for unregistered users with an else, done checking email OR phone matches for an unregistered user, it will not get recorded.
+* The two systems only works if the inquires are read and cleared regularly.